 The last two modules will be available in a future release of the kit:

 At the recent NVIDIA GTC, attendees had the opportunity to learn about this new teaching kit.
 NVIDIA principal technical marketing engineer Dustin Franklin, along with faculty from the University of Oxford and UMBC, presented highlights from the kit.
 View OnDemand: Getting Started with the Edge AI and Robotics Teaching Kit.

 Both Oxford and UMBC are already using the content in their curriculum.

 “The content we developed has enabled UMBC to provide students with hands-on experience working with innovative, cutting-edge AI technology and world-class educational materials.
-We incorporated working versions of the content in our graduate course Data 690: Applied AI for Practitioners in Spring 2021,” said Adjunct Professor at UMBC, Patty Delafuente, whose team also helped create the Teaching Kit.
+We incorporated working versions of the content in our graduate course Data 690: Applied AI for Practitioners in Spring 2021,” said Patty Delafuente, adjunct professor at UMBC, whose team also helped create the teaching kit.

 The contents of the kit are designed to teach students studying computer science, engineering, and other disciplines benefiting from edge AI and robotics courses.
 It can be taught to students ranging from first-year undergrads to third-year graduate students.